 The church also has two special features: no chancel (the area with the altar and where the choir would sit – it was demolished in 1966) and 28 wooden shields painted with the arms of the St. George and Cotton families.

-St Denis’ church in East Hatley (below) is also Grade II* listed – but is now an empty shell no longer in use as a church, although with a link to William Butterfield, the Victorian church architect who restored it in 1874.
+St Denis’ church in East Hatley (below) is also Grade II* listed – but is now an empty shell and no longer in use – you can visit it at any time, for it is open daily (from 8.30 am to dusk) for quiet contemplation or just to look round.

 We are very fortunate the Friends of Friendless Churches (FoFC) was able to take ownership of the building in November 2016 – albeit structurally sound but windowless, with much of its floor missing, its chancel in a poor state and, worse, without an obvious future.

-In early 2018 the FoFC made a great start on its programme of repairs by putting a new floor and windows in the nave.
-We are hopeful they will eventually complete the restoration with a refurbished chancel (to Butterfield’s design) and glass in all the windows – when it can then be opened to visitors.
+In early 2018 the FoFC made a great start on its programme of repairs by putting a new floor and windows in the nave, following this up in 2021 with new windows in the chancel (one incorporating stained glass from the old east window) and consolidation of the plasterwork in the chancel.

 Use this link for much more on Hatley’s two churches.